-In 2017, the government announced new rules for UK drone owners, which has implications for drone insurance.
-The changes will affect many hobbyists as well as commercial fliers.
+In July 2018, new rules for UK drone owners came into effect, bringing with them potential implications for drone insurance.
+The changes, coupled with additional new drone regulations set to be enforced by November 2019 and the proposed Drone (Regulations) Bill 2017-2019, will affect many hobbyists as well as commercial fliers.
 But do you understand exactly what the rules mean for you?
 Wouldn’t it be great if there was an easy way to familiarise yourself with the regulations and a helping hand to take the right steps to comply when they are enforced?
 Here we answer your questions on the changes and explore the impact on requirements for drone insurance too.

 Why have new rules for drones been drawn up?

 Drone sales have soared in the last few years.
 And so have the number of incidents that drones have been involved in.
-There were a reported 70 near-misses in 2016, up from just 6 in 2014 according to the Civil Aviation Authority.
+There were a reported 93 near-misses between drones and aircraft in 2017, up from just 6 in 2014 according to the Civil Aviation Authority.
 So it was always only a matter of time before safety and regulatory issues would need to be addressed.
-New rules have been drawn up to help to reduce the number of incidents and ensure drones are flown safely.
-They will provide a database that will make it easier for the Police to identify the owner of any drone.
+The new rules have been introduced to help to reduce the number of incidents and ensure drones are flown safely.
+And additional regulations are scheduled to become law by November 2019.
+This will provide a database that will make it easier for the Police to identify the owner of any drone.
 And it will make it clearer for drone pilots to know where and when they can fly.

 What are the current rules for flying a drone?